posativ/regenwolken/README.md

 ### Setup

 There are two different setups: serve on port 80 as HTTP server or use a proxy.
-For the next setp, I assume you'll host Regenwolken on *my.cloud.org*.
+For the next setp, I assume you'll host regenwolken on *my.cloud.org*.

 First start MongoDB via `mongod --dbpath path/to/some/folder` and edit your *local* machine (where you run e.g. Cloud.app) */etc/hosts* (replace 127.0.0.1